bipinthakur002/Logic_Building_Programs/README.md

 # Logic_Building_Programs
-This File repository has total  files as header.h source.cpp helper.cc
+This repository has total 3 files as header.h source.cpp
+helper.cc